 Forensic Scientists: Forensic Scientists are the one who helps investigate crimes by collecting and analysing physical evidence.
 Most of these specialise in either crime scene investigation or laboratory analysis.
 Crime scene investigators may work long hours under distressing conditions.
 They also help the police in evidence gathering and its analysis.

-Analytical chemist: Analytical chemists are the people that study and test the chemical composition and behaviors of many different substances.
+Analytical Chemist: Analytical Chemists are the people that study and test the chemical composition and behaviours of many different substances.
 They are key figures when it comes to the creation of new drugs that might help in fighting a disease or a virus.
 How to use the chemical compound in the best possible way to help combat the disease is what primarily analytical chemists do.

 Biomedical Scientist: Biomedical Scientist work to gain knowledge on the main principles of how the human body works and react to various drugs. by continuously testing and researching, biomedical scientists often find ways to prevent or fight a disease.
-Most of the times they are the frontrunners when it comes to creating a new type of medicine or a vaccine.
+Many times, they are the frontrunners when it comes to creating a new type of medicine or a vaccine.

-Clinical research associates: Clinical research associates organise and regulate clinical trials of new or current drugs in order to assess the benefits and risks of using them.
+Clinical Research Associates: Clinical Research Associates organise and regulate clinical trials of new or current drugs in order to assess the benefits and risks of using them.
 Clinical trials is an important job as new drugs that have been developed are first tested in a controlled environment.
-Hence, clinical research associates is an important position.
+Hence, Clinical Research Associates is an important position.
 You may also read a career as a Clinical Research Coordinator.

 Toxicologist: Toxicologists use analytical and scientific techniques to identify toxins such as chemicals, biological substances, and radiation to assess the potential risks and harmful effects present in them.